openflighthpc/retype-documentation/Retype_Documentation/USE/working_with_user_suite/flight_desktop/install_flight_desktop_types.md

 └──────────┴──────────────────────────────────────────────────┴────────────┘
 ```

 Application types that are `unverified` need to be prepared before they can be started.
+This is covered in greater detail on the next page.